cemulate/manufactoria-editor/README.md

 ### Testing equivalence as binary numbers

-If your program and test function treat the tape as binary number to be operated on, you can specify that equivalence be interpreted as *numeric equivalence* by setting:
+If you would like the output tape from your test function and the output tape from your program to be compared *as numbers*, you can set

     numericEquivalence = true;

 Anywhere outside the body of `testString`.
+This avoids problems with leading zeroes (`R` characters).
-Using this, your manufactoria program may return a string with leading zeroes (`R`s), whereas your test function may not include the leading `R`s because of the way it calculates the answer.
+If your manufactoria program returns the string `RRRB`, and your test function simply returns `B`, they will be compared as equal because they both represent the number `1`.
-With `numericEquivalence = true`, the test will still pass.
-For example, the string `RRRB` and `B` will be seen as equal.